-This is one of my favorite tips on conversations.
+This is one of my favourite tips on conversations.
 There’s nothing worse than being stood there watching two other people having a conversation, feeling like a third wheel and not being included at all.

 “We were just talking about such and such, what do you think?”